Green-Software-Foundation/if/docs/implementations/teads-aws.md

 The main benefit of this model is that it accounts for all the components involved in an instance's compute capacity.

+## Model name

+IF recognizes the Teads AWS mdoel as `teads-aws`

+## Parameters

+### Model config

+- `interpolation`: the interpolation method to apply to the TDP curve
+- `instance-type`: the name of the instance type, e.g. `t2.micro`

+### Observations

+- `cpu-util`: percentage CPU usage for the given time period
+- `timestamp`: a timestamp for the observation
+- `duration`: the amount of time, in seconds, that the observation covers.

+## Returns

+- `energy`: The energy used in operating the application, in kWh
+- `embodied-carbon`: The carbon used in manufacturing and disposing of the device

 ## Implementation

 IEF implements this plugin based off the data embedded from the CCF (Cloud Carbon Footprint) dataset.